NHMRC has responsibility for the permit scheme that enables the import and export of embryonic stem cell lines derived from human embryo clones.

-Importation or exportation will only be allowed if the cell lines have been derived using practices consistent with Australian legislation (s23C, PHCR Act).
+Import or export will only be allowed if the cell lines have been derived using practices consistent with Australian legislation (s23C, PHCR Act).

-Research to create human embryo clones can only be conducted in Australia under a licence issued by the NHMRC Embryo Research Licensing Committee.
-Therefore derivation of any embryonic stem cell lines from human embryo clones in Australia must have been conducted under licence and thus will have been derived using practices consistent with Australian legislation.
+Under the PHCR Act human embryo clones can only be created in Australia under a licence issued by the NHMRC Embryo Research Licensing Committee.
+Therefore any embryonic stem cell lines legally derived from human embryo clones in Australia must have been derived using practices consistent with Australian legislation.

-See the NHMRC website to apply for a licence to conduct embryo research.
+See Information for Applicants to apply for a licence to conduct embryo research.

-To obtain permission to import cell lines derived from human embryo clones outside Australia it will be necessary to provide information to demonstrate that derivation of the cell lines was consistent with Australian legislation.
-This includes:
+To obtain permission to import cell lines derived from human embryo clones outside Australia you will have to show that derivation of the cell lines was consistent with Australian legislation.
+This includes evidence that:

-- Evidence that the woman who donated the egg and the person whose genetic material was used had each given specific consent to derivation of the cell line and its possible distribution outside the jurisdiction where it was derived (s24(1), s8 RIHE Act , Chapter 13.21 Ethical Guidelines on the use of assisted reproductive technology in clinical practice and research).
+- the woman who donated the egg and the person whose genetic material was used had each given specific consent to derivation of the cell line and its possible distribution outside the jurisdiction where it was derived.
 Consent to donate eggs or genetic material to “research” is not sufficient.

-- Evidence that any payment given to the woman was reimbursement of verifiable reasonable expenses associated with the donation of the eggs (s21, PHCR Act ).
-This does not include compensation for time or discomfort (Chapter 13.21 Ethical Guidelines on the use of assisted reproductive technology in clinical practice and research ).
+- any payment given to the woman was reimbursement of verifiable reasonable expenses associated with the donation of the eggs.
+This does not include compensation for time or discomfort.

 Importing or exporting certain human embryos